MattThomas95/JavaFx-and-SceneBuilder/README.md

 # JavaFx-and-SceneBuilder

-## Ordering App built in Java and PostgreSQl.
+## Ordering App built in Java and PostgreSQL.

 Desktop ordering application.

-Allows for user to see and select compatible parts based on thier computer's specs.
+Allows for user to see and select compatible parts based on their computer's specs.
 Admin is allows to add new parts and edit inventory.
 All items and orders are stored in databse.